robert4os/SpotConnect/spotupnp/dev-run/README.md

 ## Files in This Directory

-- `build.sh` - Main development build and run script (this documentation)
+- `run.sh` - Main development build and run script (this documentation)
 - `config.xml` - Application configuration for development testing
 - `README.md` - This documentation file